 Table of Contents

-If your child is infected with pinworms, he or she may frequently scratch his or her bottom.
-Your child may also move around a lot in bed at night or may not be able to sleep.
+If your child is infected with pinworms, they may frequently scratch their bottom.
+Your child may also move around a lot in bed at night or not be able to sleep.
 That’s because your child it itchy.
 The itching is caused by the female pinworm that comes out of the rectum to lay eggs around the anus (the opening to the rectum).
 The eggs stay in the upper part of the intestine until they hatch.
 After they hatch, the worms move down the length of the intestine, and then out the anus where they lay more eggs.

 You also may be able to see the tiny, white worms (shorter than 1/2 inch in length) on your child’s bottom at night.
 Or the worms may show up in your child’s stools.

 Pinworms are contagious and easily spread, usually from child to child.
-Pinworm eggs can be picked up on children’s fingers when they are playing.
+Pinworm eggs can be picked up on children’s fingers when they’re playing.
 When children who are infected scratch their itchy bottoms, the tiny eggs can get under their fingernails.
 Eggs can stay on your child’s skin for several hours.
 They can survive for up to 3 weeks on clothes, bedding, and toys.
 If the eggs are on your child’s hands or toys and they put their fingers or toys in their mouth, the tiny eggs can enter their bodies.
 Children who don’t wash their hands thoroughly before eating and children who suck their thumbs are at an increased risk.

 Although pinworm infection is more common in school-aged children, anyone can get it.
 As children who are infected move around the house, the eggs may be spread, and other family members can become infected.
 Sometimes adults breathe in the eggs when the bed covers are shaken.
-However, this is not very common.
+However, this isn’t very common.

-Pets do not spread pinworms, although they may carry their own kinds of worms.
+Pets don’t spread pinworms, although they may carry their own kinds of worms.